 Many university students need to work part-time work to support themselves while studying.
 Before looking for a job, think about how to balance studying and working hours.
 Full-time students should consider working no more than 8-10 hours per week.
-If you need to work more hours, consider reducing your study workload.

 International student visas allow:

 - up to 20 hours work per week during semester